AstroAir/GitHound/docs/mcp-server/integration-examples.md

 # GitHound MCP Integration Examples

-Practical examples showing how to integrate and use GitHound MCP server with various AI tools and applications.
+Practical examples showing how to integrate and use GitHound MCP Server with various AI tools and applications.

 ## Client Setup Examples